Wall Street’s New Lie To Main Street: Asset Allocation

 Asset Allocation (Aka diversification) is the best approach to investing.
 Everyone is talking about asset allocation.
 It’s not a surprise given all the new funds, REITs and ETFs that have popped up in the last couple years.
 The more diversification sold to individuals, the more money to buy them all.
 Wall Street has to sell what it has doesn’t it?
 It’s just good business for them.
 But not for you.

-No longer does Wall Street even want you to consider buying what you know.
-Remember Peter Lynch describing how buyers of stocks should pay attention to what they see in the mall and elsewhere and use that as a source of ideas and information?
+No longer does Wall Street ven want you to consider buying what you know.
+Remember Peter Lynch describing how buyers of stocks should pay attention to what they see in the mall and elsewhere and use that as a source of ideas and information ?
 Or Warren Buffet suggesting that we should actually invest in things we know and look for the value there?
 Well you can forget about that kind of investing.

 Today, your investment advisors want you invest in things you have absolutely no fricking clue about and have pretty much absolutely no fricking ability to learn about.